About The Lighthouse Trail

 Join us for Maine Open Lighthouse Day on September 14, 2019!

-Why not begin your own lighthouse tour adventure on Deer Isle!
+Why not begin your own self-guided lighthouse tour adventure on Deer Isle!
 In one visit you can view 8 unique lighthouses, acquire 8 official stamps and visit one of the most beautiful islands off the coast of Maine.
 Deer Isle is also a vibrant art community.
 Several Island artists have created new collections of paintings, cards and other items depicting the lighthouses on our trail and other nautical themes.

 What are Lighthouse Passports?